Global Political Ecology Group

 THAO NGUYEN

-Thao is an MSc student in the Faculty of Forestry at UBC.
+Thao Nguyen is an MSc student in the Faculty of Forestry at UBC and will be entering his PhD in September 2026.
 Born and raised in Hanoi, Vietnam, he moved to Canada at age 16 for his studies.
-He is a social science researcher working at the nexus of the environment and human livelihoods, specifically focusing on the impacts of various sustainability initiatives on commodity chains and forest-dependent local communities.
-His theoretical approach draws insights from sustainable livelihoods, political ecology as well as human and environmental geographies.
-His research so far has spanned both the rural and urban landscapes in Southeast Asia, with a particular interest in his home country Vietnam.
+He is a social science researcher working at the nexus of the environment and human livelihoods, specifically focusing on the impacts of various sustainability initiatives on commodity chains and forest-dependent local communities in the Mekong region.
+His theoretical approach draws insights from sustainable livelihoods, political ecology, as well as human and environmental geographies.
+His research methodologies are primarily qualitative, relying on ethnographic fieldwork, and his research so far has been made possible in part through collaboration with local organizations, including the Centre for Development and Environment based in Laos.
 Before coming to UBC, he completed his undergraduate degree in Environment and Development at McGill University from 2018 to 2022.
-In his free time, he loves playing and watching sports (soccer/badminton) and cooking.
-Find him on LinkedIn as well.
+In his free time, he loves playing and watching sports, especially soccer and badminton, and cooking.

 ELLEN LI

-Ellen was an undergraduate research assistant for GPEG and double-majoring in International Relations and Political Science at UBC.
+Ellen Li was an undergraduate research assistant for GPEG and double-majoring in International Relations and Political Science at UBC.
 Through her work with our group, she was inspired to examine the evolving roles of Chinese non-state actors in overseas environmental governance and natural resource management.
 She plans to continue exploring the political economy, geography, and global environmental politics of extractive industries in her graduate studies in the School of Environment MES Program at the University of Toronto (2024-25).
 Ellen was born and raised in China and has studied in Canada since high school.
 She participated in an exchange program at Sciences Po Paris and backpacked around Europe in 2023.
 She always sends herself postcards when she travels, and her goal is to build up a whole wall of postcards from around the world.
-Find her also on LinkedIn

 JIXIANG WANG